ltelab/disdrodb/docs/source/installation.rst

 ================================

-The latest disdrodb stable version is available on the Github repository `disdrodb <https://github.com/ltelab/disdrodb>`_.
+The latest disdrodb stable version is available on the GitHub repository `disdrodb <https://github.com/ltelab/disdrodb>`_.

-Clone the repository from github .........................................
+Clone the repository from GitHub .........................................

 According to the `contributors guidelines <contributors_guidelines>`__, you should first create a fork into your personal GitHub account.